 • Money in costs and attorney's fees • Damage to your reputation

 • Mental anguish • Inability to find a job

 Innocence is not enough to constitute malicious prosecution, intentional wrong doing is required.
 The key is probable cause, it must be beyond a reasonable doubt you commited the crime.
 A gut feeling isn't enough, there must be sufficient evidence for a reasonable person to believe you committed the crime.
 A strong malicious prosecution case involves even more outright and blatant wrongdoing, such as a police officer or prosecutor who knowingly brings false charges against you.

 Prosecuting someone on false charges is malicious prosecution and violates their constitutional rights.
 Charges should be based on evidence and true facts.
-A judge being accused of not giving the immigration warning and an inadequate plea colloquy should not hear and rule on his own case.
-This is a conflict of interest, the judge should recuse himself.
-For the past 18 years I have been a result of corruption in the American judicial system.
+Any judge accused of wrong doing should not hear and rule on his own case, its a conflict of interest and they should recuse themselves.
+For the past 19 years I have been a victim of corruption in the American judicial system.